 The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 5 percent of the fund balance that's set aside for the purpose of meeting this policy are recorded on the financial statements as a part of committed fund balance.
+The policy is that the district shall maintain between five (5) and seven (7) percent of general fund expenditures with a two (2) year goal to attain seven (7) percent (Fiscal 2015/16).
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of the Committed Fund Balance.

-NOTE 16: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS-BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS
+NOTE 16: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS- BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS